snehaM2210/Project-HSR/README.md

 1. Solve the issues which are listed
 2. Create your own issue and then send PR.

+### I am really excited to see your awesome PRs.
+As a recognition of your awesome efforts, I would be <span style="color:orange;">Shipping Free Schwag Kits 🎁</span> as a contribution gratitute.

+`Contributions for Hacktoberfest 2020 are welcome 🎉🎉`

+### SCHAWAG KIT INCLUDES:
+- $50 Amazon Gift Card for the Best Contributor💵
+- Branded T-Shirts👕
+- Hoodies😋
+- Bagpacks🎒
+- Stickers Pack😍
+- And Many More Exciting Prizes🎁

 Please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub